 MBSG: Please share with us your name, the name of your

-located, and how long you have been
+business, where you are located, and how long you have been

 in business.